Skip to the content.

 Scope

 The symposium recognizes that new trends may arise through various routes.
-As part of the Symposium’s focus on trends we therefore identify the following five article categories.
-High-quality articles are solicited in any of these categories:
+As part of the Symposium’s focus on trends we therefore identify the following five paper categories.
+High-quality submissions are solicited in any of these categories:

 Topics suitable for the symposium include, but are not limited to:

-If you are in doubt on whether your article is within the scope of TFP, please contact the programme chair, Jeremy Gibbons.
+If you are in doubt on whether your paper is within the scope of TFP, please contact the programme chair, Jeremy Gibbons.

 Best Paper Awards